If you’ve got a dog with hot spots, these are the 10 most important things you must know before doing anything else.

 Benadryl

-Please note that liquid Benadryl is too concentrated to use with your dog – you’ll need to use a capsule or pill.
+Please note that this liquid is too concentrated to use with your dog – you’ll need to use a capsule or pill.
 That makes it hard to know how much to give your dog – the vet would recommend the best dosage for your dog’s size and weight.
-Benadryl should not be given to pets who have glaucoma, cardiovascular disease or hyperthyroidism.
+You should not give Benadryl to pets who have glaucoma, cardiovascular disease or hyperthyroidism.

 Neosporin